len-sla/K8s/README.md

 Once in the cluster there are couple of applications like database,python aplications,  message broker crosschecking all of them especially in real time could a challenge simple kubectl describe pod etc will not be enough.
 It is even worse if the one of them is not working then logs are essetial for debugging.

-Now the question is how do application log this data?
+Now the question is how do application log this data?<b>
 There are few options:

 1. applications right to a file